hmmdeif/thoughtpad-plugin-compiler-coffeekup/README.md

 thoughtpad.subscribe("html-compile-complete", function (data) {
     console.log("HTML is returned here");
 });
-thoughtpad.notify("html-compile-request", {
+yield thoughtpad.notify("html-compile-request", {
     ext: "coffee",
     contents: "your coffeekup code here",
-    data: "your data here"
+    data: {foo:'bar'},
+    name: "name of the file"
 });
 ```

 ## Variables

 Additional data can be used in the Coffeekup code that allows you to dynamically generate code and create simple logical constructs.
-This extra data can be passed into the `html-compile-request` notification object as `data`.
+This extra data can be passed into the `html-compile-request` notification using the `data` object.
+In addition, anything in the `thoughtpad.config` object will be passed too.

 ## Tests